Endless Online 0.4.49 : Dev Post

 How Quests Start..

+Starting a new quest almost always meant talking to an npc.
+Simple but a little limited..
+What if quests could be triggered in more dynamic ways?
+Like from objects on the map, or even items in your own inventory?
 This patch focuses on exactly that: new ways for players to interact with the world to discover new quests.
 Whether it is a wooden sign with a message for help, a mysterious object you stumbled onto, or a cleverly placed environmental cue, all these systems now work together seamlessly to give quest design more flexibility.
 Read on to learn more..

 1) Npcs (Classic Approach)